');

 About Kingman, KS

-Kingman is a small community in Kansas with a population of 3,003 residents.
-The median household income is $56,655 per year, which is near the national average.
-The median age in Kingman is 40 years.
+Kingman is a small town located in Kansas with a population of 3,003 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $56,655 per year, which is 25% below the national median of $75,149.
+The median age of 40 years is close to the US median age of 38.9 years.

 Cost of Living in Kingman, KS